O-Deka-K/Hard_Boiled_Benedict/README.md

   - You can still get the vanilla shotguns even if you have ModulShotguns installed, but they're very rare
 - Added another rare drop for Mad Dog in Endless mode

-### [1.0.2] - 2023-09-29
+### [1.0.2] - 2023-09-30

 - Increased the number of supply points in Round 5 to 3, so that you can always get rifles
-- Fixed Mad Dog dropping 2 of the each rare instead of 1
+- Fixed Mad Dog dropping 2 of each rare instead of 1
-- Added GitHub URL to manifest
+- Added GitHub URL to source_url in Deli manifest
 - Fixed release dates in changelog

+### [1.0.3] - 2023-10-01

+- Added rear iron sight to MB590A1
+- Added GitHub URL to manifest to website_url in mod manifest